JTBC Newsroom: July 2023—present: Park Sung-tae, Ahn Na-kyung leave Newsroom; Han Min-yong, Choi Jae-won named successors

 Mydaily reported about another anchor change, this time with both Park Sung-tae and Ahn Na-kyung leaving the program, the latter after nine years of being the sub-presenter, with seven of these in the weekday edition in the longest-serving Newsroom tenure ever.
 Former weekend anchor Han Min-yong returns to the anchor seat after a short stint as a co-host in the regular segment Yeouido and Seocho.
 She is joined by former Fact Checker Choi Jae-won as her sub-anchor, the first in Newsroom history.
 In addition, she is the youngest main anchor of a Korean flagship newscast ever, taking over just two days shy of her 34th birthday on July 19.

 Segments

-There are two parts in Newsroom.
+There are two parts in JTBC Newsroom.
 The first consists of major news and interviews, along with the regular segments Close Camera and Economic Footprints.
 The second part focuses on the Back Briefing, News Briefing, Fact Check and Dr. Weather segments and other news not covered in the first part.
 The weekend edition does not follow the two-part format of the weekday edition.
 Action Camera, Open Mic (Saturday), and Behind Plus (Sundays) are weekend segments.
 The two-part system on weekdays got abolished following the June 2021 reorganization.